patrik1970/lit-element-component-library/readme.md

 # LitElement Simple Component Library

-This is an application build with LitElement, Webcomponents, Webpack, Javascript, HTML5 and CSS3.
+This is an application build with LitElement, Webpack, Javascript and html.

-## Getting started
+## Getting Started

 To get started, first install all the necessary dependencies.
 ```